• furbelow •

 Meaning: 1.
 A flounce, a ruffle on a garment, curtain, tablecloth, or the like.
 2. Anything unnecessary but showy.

 Notes: A strip of fur on the hem of an overcoat would be pretty fur below but not a furbelow, which is a ruffle, a flounce.
 Still, while you may flounce into a room, your dress bouncing up and down, you cannot furbelow into a room.
-To furbelow a room, you would have to decorate it with ruffles.
-Please, try to keep all these Good Words straight.
+To furbelow a room, you would have to decorate it with ruffles and such.

 Word History: Today's Good Word is one that has seen the world.
 It would seem to have descended from Provençal farbello "fringe", a corruption of Italian faldella, the diminutive of falda "flap, leaf, sheet".
 Now, falda was borrowed from a Germanic word that also gave us Old English faldan "to fold", modern day fold.
 The old word also went into the compound *faldistolaz "folding stool", absorbed by Medieval Latin as faldistolium "folding chair".
 Faldistolium went on to become Old French faldestoel and, ultimately, Modern French fauteuil "armchair".